3 Simple Ways to Increase Elective Procedures at Your Ophthalmology Practice

 Improve check-in efficiency with Clearwave.
 See more patients and increase patient satisfaction at your practice.
 Whether your patients register on kiosks, mobile devices, or tablets, Clearwave’s self-check-in tools will increase efficiency at your ophthalmology practice.

-Clearwave streamlines insurance verification by running checks in advance before appointments or at the time of service.
+Clearwave streamlines vision insurance eligibility verification by running checks in advance before appointments or at the time of service.
 This reduces denied and pending claims and allowing your practice to make a quicker return on investment.

 Using Clearwave has helped Thomas Eye Group increase LASIK revenue by $400,000, reduce rejection claims by 94%, and increase the number of patients doctors can see daily.
 That said, 15-20 percent of potential LASIK patients do not qualify for the procedure.